TheWidlarzGroup/react-native-video/README.md

 #### Use Android target SDK 27 by default
 Version 3.0 updates the Android build tools and SDK to version 27.
 React Native is in the process of [switchting over](https://github.com/facebook/react-native/issues/18095#issuecomment-395596130) to SDK 27 in preparation for Google's requirement that new Android apps [use SDK 26](https://android-developers.googleblog.com/2017/12/improving-app-security-and-performance.html) by August 2018.

-You will either need to install the version 27 SDK and version 27.0.3 buildtools or modify your build.gradle file to configure react-native-video to use the same build settings as the rest of your app as described below.
+You will either need to install the version 27 SDK and version 27.0.3 buildtools or modify your build.gradle file to configure react-native-fast-video to use the same build settings as the rest of your app as described below.

 ##### Using app build settings
 You will need to create a `project.ext` section in the top-level build.gradle file (not app/build.gradle).
 Fill in the values from the example below using the values found in your app/build.gradle file.